 The 504/ADA Compliance Committee serves as an advisory committee to the 504/ADA Compliance Coordinator.
 The committee assists in formulating new ideas and monitoring the College for 504/ADA Compliance.
 The Committee is comprised of representatives from various divisions, departments, programs, and services that make up the College.
 The Coordinator for Disabled Student Services is a member of the committee.

 College of Staten Island 504/ADA Compliance Committee Members:

 Danielle Dimitrov, 504/ADA Coordinator

-Executive Director of Human Resources and Labor Designee, 1A-201
+Director of Employee Relations and Labor Designee, 1A-201

 Professor Zaghloul Ahmed

 Director, Center for Student Accessibility, 1P-101